-We’ve rounded up some of the most planet-friendly, sustainable sneaker brands that you can shop in 2020.
+We’ve rounded up some of the most planet-friendly, sustainable sneaker brands in 2021.

 First up are Native Shoes.
 Founded in 2009 in Vancouver, Canada, the label has always operated under a planet-first ethos.
 Offering styles to suit men, women, and children alike, Native can sustainably lace up entire families.
 The brand introduced the world’s first fully compostable sneaker in June of last year, made entirely from plant-based materials.
 The end result goes to show that, if wearing eco-friendly sneakers is your aim, there needn't be any compromise in style and aesthetic.